BelmY/wikiSDoR/Using-OpenWebRX-with-AFEDRI-SDR.md

 format_conversion="csdr convert_s16_f"
 ```

 Thanks for <a href="http://www.afedri-sdr.com/index.php/downloads/category/24-source-code-directory?download=217:experimental-openwebrx-for-afedrisdr">this experimental version of OpenWebRX</a> to Alex, 4Z5LV.
+(In addition, with the information on this page you should be able to use a recent version of OpenWebRX as well.)